microsoft/FabricRTIWorkshop/docs/workshop.md

   - Alert store managers to move food from failing freezers before it spoils.
   - Retain customers who had a bad experience by tracking their journey through apps, websites etc.
   - Help logistics companies find lost shipments proactively by starting an investigation when package status isn't updated for a certain length of time.
-  - Alert account teams when customers fall behind with conditional threasholds.
+  - Alert account teams when customers fall behind with conditional thresholds.
   - Track data pipeline quality, to either re-run jobs, alert for detected failures or anomalies.
 - Feature [documentation](<https://learn.microsoft.com/fabric/data-activator/data-activator-introduction>).